-Legionnaires' disease is a serious lung disease (pneumonia) with chills, high temperature (fever) and muscle pains.
+Legionnaires' disease is a serious lung infection (pneumonia) with chills, high temperature (fever) and muscle pains.
 You get the infection by breathing in droplets of water which contain legionella germs (bacteria) from contaminated water systems.
 The earlier the illness is treated with antibiotic medication, the better the likely outcome.
-The illness is serious and can be fatal, but it is not contagious (it cannot be passed from person to person).
+The illness is serious and can be fatal.
+However, it cannot be passed from person to person (it is not contagious).
 Pontiac fever is a milder illness caused by the same bacterium.

 What are Legionnaires' disease and Pontiac fever?